syncfusion-content/wpf-docs/wpf/GroupBar/Getting-Started.md

 {% endhighlight %}

-> Note: Following is the data template selector logic set by the user.
+N> Following is the data template selector logic set by the user.

 {% highlight xml %}